Choi0619/Gomoku/README.md

 # Gomoku

 ## Description
-This is a **Gomoku (오목)** game built using **Python**.
+This is a **Gomoku** game built using **Python**.
 The game follows the traditional Gomoku rules where players take turns placing stones on a board, aiming to align five stones in a row, either horizontally, vertically, or diagonally.

 ## Features:
 - Classic Gomoku gameplay